 5. Are there tools to help guard against fraud on my account?

 When you're days involved dashing from home to daycare to work and back, it can be difficult to constantly monitor your account.
 Does your current account enable you to receive alerts when a purchase is made over a certain amount?
 Can you set a limit on debit card purchases and receive a text or email alert about transaction activity?
-Even more importantly, can you suspend and re-activate your debit card yourself via an app or other tool?
+Even more importantly, can you suspend and re-activate your debit card yourself from within your online and mobile banking?